 There is a substantial body of drugged driving research that clearly shows the high rates of drugs among drivers on the nation’s roads.
 From self-report data we know that in 2016, 27.6 million Americans aged 16 and older drove under the influence of alcohol or illegal drugs; 10.7 million Americans drove under the influence of marijuana, including nearly 1 in 10 drivers aged 16 to 20 for all of whom marijuana use is illegal.

 In 2007 the National Roadside Survey (NRS) conducted by the National Highway Traffic Safety Administration (NHTSA) first included drug testing in addition to alcohol, showing 16.3% of weekend nighttime drivers were positive for potentially impairing drugs.

-The most recent NRS conducted in 2013-2014 reported that about 22% of drivers were positive for an illegal drug during both weekday days and weekend nights.
+The most recent NRS conducted in 2013-2014 reported that about 22% of drivers were positive for a potentially impairing drug during both weekday days and weekend nights.
 Notably, 12% and 15% of these groups, respectively, were specifically positive for illegal drugs including marijuana.
 Among weekday day drivers, 1.1% were alcohol-positive and 8.3% of weekend night drivers were alcohol-positive.